Rio restarts soccer league next to field hospital for COVID

 Flamengo players arrived wearing masks, and looked excited to be back.
 They have practiced for three weeks, some days against recommendations.
 But some of their fans outside were protesting.
 Jumping and chanting with supporters of rival clubs, some fans also think it is too risky for soccer to return before Rio and Brazil have more control over the spread of the virus.

-They also protested against President Jair Bolsonaro, who hinted he could attend.
+They also protested against President Jair Bolsonaro, who indicated he would attend the match but did not.
 Soccer’s early comeback in Brazil is a victory for the president, who sided with Flamengo in the lobby.
 Rodolfo Landim, the president of the club, was in the capital Brasilia on Wednesday with Bolsonaro when Rio’s soccer organizers announced the match schedule.

 Brazil’s president is one of the few leaders in the world to downplay the risks of COVID-19.